 The jewelry is coated in a heated chamber under high vacuum.
 Electric voltage applied will form a plasma in the chamber and the introduction of various gases produces an ion bombardment.
-This bombardment atomizes the cathode material (Real 14-22K Rose Gold alloy) into tiny substances which are deposited on the jewelry.
+This bombardment atomizes the cathode material (18K Rose Gold Alloy) into tiny particles which are deposited on the jewelry.
 The result is a hardened layer, which is biocompatible.
 It can be autoclaved.

 For our Swiss customers:

 The CE Logo we stamp on our jewelry is now registered as a Swiss RESPONSIBILITY MARK (No. 10545).

 Platinum is a naturally occurring precious metal known for its exquisite beauty, durability, and versatility.